SemeTUM/Autonomous-Design-of-Noise-Mitigating-Structures-Using-Deep-Reinforcement-Learning/README.md

+#Autonomous Design of Noise Mitigating Structures Using Deep Reinforcement Learning

 The configuration of two materials that result in optimal absorption is usually addressed using optimization algorithms.
 In recent years, data-driven approaches that rely on labeled data are used to design acoustic metamaterials and generate new shapes within the proximity of the trained data.
 Deep reinforcement learning algorithms have shown impressive performance, outperforming human performance and conventional methodologies in playing games and in robotics.